Ivanderperdanamokhtar/Destination-Preference-Classification-Mountains-or-Beaches/README.md

-# Destination-Preference-Classification-Mountains-or-Beaches
+# Destination Preference Prediction: Mountains vs. Beaches

-This repository contains a data analysis and classification model to predict whether a person prefers mountains or beaches for their vacation, based on personal attributes and lifestyle choices.
+A machine learning project to classify whether a person prefers mountains or beaches for vacation based on their personal data.

+## 🚀 About

+This project analyzes demographic and lifestyle data to build a predictive model.
+It involves data cleaning, exploratory data analysis (EDA), and training several classification models to find the most accurate one.

+## 🛠️ Tech Stack

+* **Language:** Python
+* **Libraries:** Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, XGBoost
+* **Environment:** Jupyter Notebook